 Via my agent, I also have contact with my foreign rights agent, and a TV and Film agent as there's a script in development.

 It's hard when you are facing rejection, just you and those you choose to tell invested in your work, but with each rejection I edged closer to my dream.
 I was learning my craft and earning my place.
 It's impossible to imagine the huge network of individuals, teams, and whole organisations who will back you when your book is contracted for publication.
 The tendrils extend far and wide, the effort on your behalf humbling.
 It then seems even more impossible that it has happened - but it did, via that slush pile!

 Not every book can succeed, not every book will be loved, or bought, or reviewed.
 I've been so lucky with the response to CLOSE TO ME, I know that, but it's still a white-knuckle ride at times, filled with huge highs and lows.
-Not that I want to get off, it's been my dream for a while, longer than I care to say, but there are still days, weeks even, when it's just me and that fragile faith in the fact I can write another book, appear at a literature festival, conquer the imposter syndrome that still washes over me if I allow it to.
+Not that I want to get off, it's been my dream for a long while, longer than I care to say, but there are still days, weeks even, when it's just me and that fragile faith in the fact I can write another book, appear at a literature festival, conquer the imposter syndrome that still washes over me if I allow it to.

 And now I've met other authors, who are friends, and our stories are not so dissimilar.
 Regardless of who you know, or which course you may be able to afford to attend, the slush pile exists for a good reason, because it contains those manuscripts which will be read, and loved, and nurtured to publication.

 If you are a female writer with a manuscript ready for submission to agents, please take a look at my WoMentoring profile - it's free, why not apply?